icebreakerone/ib1-technical-docs/docs/metadata.md

 : The URL of the Data Provider's record in the Scheme Directory.

 [dcterms:license](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#license)
-: The URL of a Licence.
+: The URL of an `ib1:LicenceInterpretation`.
 All use of this data source is subject to this Licence.
 Where a data source is Scheme-conforming, the URL will be registered in the Registry.

 `ib1:trustFramework`
 : The URL of the Trust Framework(s) the dataset is assured under.